 The applicant has to file an application to the appropriate authority with Digital Signature Certificate (DSC) and updated Import – Export Code (IEC).

-The application form submitted must have all relevant information and required documents.
+The application form submitted must have all relevant information and required Documents.

 After submission of the application form, the applicant has to make payment of the requisite fees.